The Mesozoic and Cenozoic Eras — reptiles and mammals

 Since the Earth’s surface maintains a fixed area, the expansion of the Atlantic Ocean causes the squeezing up of the Pacific.
 As the Pacific plate has subducted almost all the way around its perimeter, volcanic activity has arisen there – the so-called Pacific Ring of Fire.

-The climate continued to grow warmer during the Cenozoic, reaching a peak about 55 Mya during the Eocene Epoch.
 At the beginning of the Oligocene Epoch, about 34 Mya, temperatures started falling steeply, leading to the ice ages of the Quaternary.
 Temperatures can be deduced from the shape of fossil leaves and from the isotopes of oxygen in limestone formed in the sea.
 The two methods agree well on the high temperatures of the Eocene epoch and the sharp drop at the beginning of the Oligocene.
 In the next chapter (Paleontology), we will see the important influence of these climate variations on primate development.

 The origins of these temperature shifts are found in plate tectonics.
 The existence of a large antarctic continent meant that sea waters had to flow around the whole continent.
 But when Australia and South America separated from Antarctica in the Cenozoic, it became isolated in a circuit of cold waters and a permanent ice cap gradually formed, around 10 Mya.
 In a similar way, the closing of the Atlantic-Pacific connection by the formation of the Isthmus of Panama 3-4 Mya brought about reinforcement of the warming Gulf Stream, good news for Europe.
 But this led moisture up to the north, where it precipitated and soon formed a polar ice cap there.
 Ice caps bring about global cooling.
 Plate tectonics influences climate which, in turn, influences evolution.